HG Foundation

 1. Evidence-Based Approach

-The Foundation prioritizes organizations with proven, measurable outcomes.
-Sir Kevan Collins emphasized that “tutoring represents the gold-standard of measurable intervention in education.”
+The Foundation prioritises organisations with proven, measurable outcomes.
+Sir Kevan Collins emphasised that “tutoring represents the gold-standard of measurable intervention in education.”

 2. Scale and Impact Potential